johnarras/gen-rpg/README.md

 	NoSQLPlayerDataConnection -- used to store player data

 	ServiceBusConnection -- This is used for internal cloud messaging (like SQS on AWS) for all things implementing ICloudMessage

+	AzureRelayConnection -- This is used for bidirectional (request/response) cloud messaging, for ICloudRequest, ICloudResponse

 	Classes may be tagged with a DataCategory attribute: